fgoujeon/maki/doc/concepts/region.md

-# Orthogonal Region {#orthogonal-region}
+# Region {#region}

 ## Definition

-An orthogonal region is an independent set of states and transitions, with its own active state.
+A region is an independent set of states and transitions, with its own active state.

 A set of orthogonal regions is basically as a set of simple state machines running concurrently, but sharing a common part.
 This common part includes, for example, the [run-to-completion](@ref run-to-completion) queue.